Peel Street Tamworth

 • Q: Do the "Big Names" of Australian Country Music come to Tamworth?

 A: Basically the answer is "yes", although many people will say "no".
-The household names tend to have only one paying concert, so you have to be on the ball and get a ticket.
+The household names tend to have only one paying concert, so you have to be on the ball and get that ticket.
 Also the free concerts in the park tend to have big name artists.

 • Q: Any other "Things to Do" in Tamworth?

 Tamworth is very proud of the fact that they were the first country town in NSW to have electric street lighting.
-If you or your kids (or even your inner child) are into steam engines then the museum is a must.
+If you or your kids (or even your inner child) are into steam engines then this museum is a must.

 • Q: What's the History of Tamworth, in a nutshell.